Anglo-Saxon warfare: Individual combat style

 Individual warriors would run forward from the ranks to gain velocity for their javelin throws.
 This made them vulnerable due to their being exposed, having left the protection of the shield wall, and there was a chance of being killed by a counter throw from the other side.
 This is epitomized in the following excerpt:

 "So then did Aethelgar's child enbolden them all, Godric to battle.
 Often he sent forth spears, deadly shaft sped away onto the Vikings thus he on this people went out in front of battle, cutting down and smiting, until he too on the battlefield perished."

 (The Battle of Maldon.
 320-4.)

-If a warrior was killed in the 'no man's land' between shieldwalls, someone from the other side might rush out to retrieve the valuable armour and weapons, such as extra javelins, sword, shield and so on from the corpse.
-The one best positioned to retrieve the body was often the thrower of the fatal javelin as he had run forward of his shield wall too in order to make his throw.
-Exposing himself like this, and even more so during his attempt to retrieve the slain's gear, was a great mark of bravery and could result in much valuable personal gain, not only in terms of his professional career as a retainer, but also in material wealth if the equipment were valuable.
+If a warrior was killed in the 'no man's land' between shieldwalls, someone from the other side might rush out to retrieve the valuable armour and weapons, such as extra javelins, sword, and shield from the corpse.
+The one positioned to retrieve the body was often the thrower of the fatal javelin as he had run forward of his shield wall in order to make his throw.
+Exposing himself like this, and even during his attempt to retrieve the slain's gear, was a great mark of bravery and could result in much valuable personal gain, not only in terms of his professional career as a retainer, but also in material wealth if the equipment were valuable.

 Due to the very visible and exposed nature of these javelin-throwing duels, we have some detailed descriptions which have survived, such as the following passage.
 The first part describes thrown javelin duels, and the latter part describes fighting over the corpses' belongings.